 Best Ruin Pubs Budapest: Where to Experience the Best Ruin Pubs Budapest

-The Budapest ruin club is a unique experience in Hungary’s capital, and you’re unlikely to find anything like these ruin bars Budapest anywhere else in the world.
+The Budapest ruin club experience is unique to Hungary’s capital.
+In fact, you’re unlikely to find anything like these ruin bars in Budapest elsewhere in the world.
 Read on to find out what makes these places so special, and our picks for the best ruin pubs Budapest!

 Where can you experience the unique Budapest ruin bar scene?
 Some of our top picks are below:

-Szimpla is probably the most famous bar in Budapest, and if your friends tell you that you have to visit simple bar Budapest, know that they’re actually talking about Szimpla Budapest 🙂 With a weekend brunch and Sunday morning farmer’s market, you can visit Szimpla during the day for a low-key experience or wait until after dark for a jam-packed bar experience.
-Szimpla definitely isn’t a nightclub; if you’re looking for somewhere to dance the night away, Instant (below) is a better bet.
+Szimpla is the most famous bar in Budapest.
+If friends tell you to visit simple bar Budapest, they’re actually talking about Szimpla Budapest!
+Offering weekend brunch and a Sunday morning farmer’s market, Szimpla offers a low-key experience during the day.
+For a jam-packed bar experience, visit after dark.
+Szimpla is more like a pub than a nightclub.
+If you’re looking for somewhere to dance the night away, Instant (below) is a better bet.

-Élesztő is one of our favorite ruin pubs, although it’s a bit off the tourist track (and therefore mostly filled with locals).
-The pub is broken into different “stations” around a central courtyard, with a spot to buy local craft beer, wine, and tapas on the outer edges of the courtyard.
-Craft beer is exploding in Budapest, and Élesztő is one of the original spots in the city to try unique local brews, but it’s certainly not the only game in town.
-For those who want to be within stumbling distance of great local beer, Élesztő also has a hostel on site!
-Seating is quite limited in the winter, and in nice weather the inner, open-air courtyard is the place to be!
+Craft beer is exploding in Budapest, and Eleszto is one of the original spots focused on local brews.
+That said, it’s certainly not the only game in town.
+For those who want to be within stumbling distance of great local beer, Eleszto also has a hostel on site!
+Seating is quite limited in the winter.
+In nice weather the inner, open-air courtyard is the place to be!

-Instant isn’t so much a ruin bar as it is a ruin club.
-If you’re looking for a ruin experience that doubles as a dance club, Instant is the place for you.
-In 2017, they closed their original location, and are now located at Akácfa utca 51. in a huge complex that includes Fogas Ház and Kert, Liebling (a low-key bar with a nice rooftop in summer), and Lärm (a techno club).
+Instant isn’t so much a ruin bar as a ruin club.
+If you’re looking for a ruin experience that doubles as a dance club, Instant is the place.
+In 2017, they closed their original location, and moved to Akacfa utca 51.
+It’s a huge complex that includes Fogas Haz, Liebling (a low-key bar with a nice rooftop in summer), and Lärm (a techno club).

-Csendes Vintage Bar & Café is another of our favorite Budapest ruin bars, because it’s mostly locals hanging out here, and it has a pub atmosphere that’s conducive to a long chat with a good friend.
-Add to that, the wine they serve in fröccs (wine spritzers) is of a reasonably high quality, so it’s not a guaranteed headache the next day.
+Csendes Vintage Bar & Cafe is another favorite Budapest ruin bars.
+It’s mostly locals hanging out here, and it has a pub atmosphere perfect for a long chat with a friend.
+The wine they serve in fröccs (wine spritzers) is of a reasonably high quality, making it a good spot to try this favorite Budapest drink.
 The main location is indoors, but they have a nearby wine bar garden area in the summer as well.

-After Szimpla, Anker’t is probably the next most popular Budapest ruin pub for tourists and visitors to the city.
-In the summer, it’s essentially a big beer garden in the courtyard.
+After Szimpla, Ankert is the next most popular Budapest ruin pub.
+In the summer, it’s a big beer garden in the courtyard.
 In winter, there are some inside spaces and tables.
-Anker’t’s vibe depends on when you go: earlier in the evening, it’s got more of a pub/beer garden ambience, and later in the evening it feels more like a bar with music (but not a club).
+Ankert’s vibe depends on when you go.
+Earlier in the evening, it’s got more of a pub/beer garden ambience.
+Later in the evening it feels more like a bar with music (but not a club).

 Where to Drink in Budapest: The Best Bars in Budapest City Centre